Skip to main content

 • Leadership: The TraCS K Program is led by Drs.
 Michelle Hernandez and Jonathan Juliano.

-• Support: The K12 will support up to $120,000 per year for each K12 scholar exclusive of fringe benefits for up to 3 years.
+• Support: The K12 will support up to $120,000 per year for each K12 scholar exclusive of fringe benefits for up to 2 years.
+Scholars will not have support extended if they take leave during K12 funding.
 Scholars will devote 75% of their time to research and training.
 (Individuals in certain specialties may request permission for reduced research time with approval of NIH).
-The length of support is contingent upon achievement of research milestones as stated in the application, participation in required K activities, and NIH policies regarding transition to independent mechanisms of support (e.g., R01).
+The length of support is contingent upon achievement of research milestones as stated in the application, participation in required K activities, submission of an external grant, and NIH policies regarding transition to independent mechanisms of support (e.g., R01).

 • Mentorship: Scholars must propose at least 2 mentors, one of whom must be a clinician, and one designated as a Primary Mentor.

 • Program Components: Applicants will include in their applications their plan for training in additional skills needed for their specific area of research.
 In addition, all Scholars will train together in principles of translational science including systems science, research rigor, mentorship, team science, communication skills, and strategies to design research that promotes health equity.
-This training will be done through a combination of the weekly 2-hour K Seminars, annual onboarding retreat, and other trainings throughout the year.
-Scholars will participate in national consortium activities with K Scholars from other institutions and Scholars will have access to well-being curricula and career coaching.
+This training will be done through a combination of the weekly mandatory in-person K Seminars, annual onboarding retreat, and other trainings throughout the year.
+Scholars will participate in national consortium activities with K Scholars from other institutions, and Scholars will have access to career coaching.

 • Eligibility: US citizen or noncitizen national, have a research or health professional doctoral degree or equivalent, have a faculty position by the time of K appointment, and have departmental commitment to devote 75% time to research and training activities.